Karthi1908/Predictor/README.md

 2. Integrating with oracle for market data.
 So the any prediction on market data will be reolved by the oracle iteslef.
 3. Introduce the staking for Reporters.
 4. Option to create scalar predictions
-5. Add Reputation only Prediction Contracts ( without redemption).
-Here only non-tradable/ non - transferable tokens will be provided to the winners which will represent their reputation.
+5. Add Reputation only Prediction Contracts.
+Here only non-tradable/ non - transferable tokens instead of tez will be provided to the winners which will represent their reputation.
 6. Closed group Predictions - It will enable Prediciton as a Service concept so that existing offline bookmakers can use Predictor's Platform for their use.
 It provides an option to people and organisations to bet on an event only among their acquaintances or families or friends or clients.
 The people outside group are restricted from trading the same contract.